julienbrandoit/ToyBoxProjects/README.md

 ## Projects

 Each folder in this repository contains a tiny project or experiment, along with any relevant documentation.
-Feel free to explore and tinker around!
+Feel free to explore !

 1. **[Patched Maze Generator](PatchedMazeGenerator/README.md)**
 2. **[RNN Sinusoidal](RNNSinusoidal/README.md)**